AdobeDocs/app-builder/src/pages/resources/videos/developers-live/deep-dive.md

 # Adobe Developers Live | App Builder Deep Dive

-Join us and see Firefly in action: code, security, headfull and headless apps, CI/CD and more.
+Join us and see App Builder in action: code, security, headfull and headless apps, CI/CD and more.

 <Media slots="video"/>